 To meet liquidity targets and minimize exposure to interest rate changes, the pool uses a laddered investment strategy across a short maturity spectrum.
 The pool also employs a cash flow-matching investment strategy to structure investment maturities to coincide with conservative expectations of draws on the portfolio.
 Marin County Investment Pool has historically benefited from highly predictable cash outflow needs of the pool's participants.
+The stability of cash flow projections is based on the pool's composition, as approximately 87% of participants are captive in nature and thereby required to maintain funds in the county pool.
 The pool's anticipated redemptions include payroll and benefit payments, accounts payable, debt services, and other planned expenditures.